 All mechanical components were designed and developed with a conservative-innovative approach.
 The H-series engines are equipped with two valves per cylinder, achieving high efficiency, mechanical robustness and functional simplicity.
 This is expressed in turn by the familiar long service life.
 Use of premium products for all important components also underlines this.

 One of the key factors for the high power density of the H-series is the common-rail system.
 Hatz opted for the Bosch off-highway CRS, a common-rail system with 1800 bar.
 It works with three precisely calculated injections per power stroke: A pre-, main- and post-injection.
 Together with the other Bosch components matched ideally to each other – high-pressure pump, injector control unit, and off-highway injectors – the perfect balance is achieved between dynamics, quiet combustion noise, low pollutant levels, and economy.

 The exhaust gas return system was further developed by Hatz engineers to have a positive effect on the exhaust gas values.
-A pre-cooling section for the exhaust gas return significantly reduces the exhaust gas temperature before the AGR valve, protecting it against damage and sooting.
-An optimized AGR mixing nozzle is also used, which evenly distributes the returned exhaust gases together with the fresh combustion air to all four cylinders.
-Together with the common rail system, this results in outstanding exhaust gas quality which ensures that the 4H50TIC is only equipped with one oxidation catalytic converter and there is no need to additionally attach a particle filter.
-And the engine still falls significantly below the exhaust gas values of EU 97/68 and EPA.
+A pre-cooling unit for the exhaust gas return (EGR) significantly reduces the exhaust gas temperature before the EGR valve, protecting it against thermal damage and sooting.
+An optimized EGR-mixing-nozzle is also used.
+It uniformly distributes the recirculated exhaust gases together with the fresh combustion air to all four cylinders.
+Together with the common rail system, the result is an outstanding exhaust gas quality which ensures that the TIC models are only equipped with a diesel oxidation catalytic converter (DOC) and there is no need for an additional particle filter.
+Furthermore the engines significantly undercut the emission limits of EPA Tier 4 Final and EU Stage IIIB.